 Ricard et al. (2012) built a climatology of HPE environments over the northwestern Mediterranean area.
-Synoptic situations favouring these north-western Mediterranean area based on 3D-Var ALADIN mesoscale analyses of a 5 yr period (2002-2006).
-With this climatology, synoptic situations favouring HPEs over Languedoc-Roussillon, maritime part of the Occitanie region in southern France (Fig. 1), are now well known.
-At upper levels, a trough extends over the Iberian peninsula in a southeast-north-west orientation.
-This trough is associated with a cold low in the middle and high troposphere and generally entails a diffluent south-westerly flow at upper levels.
-MCSs develop preferentially northwards of a slow-evolving surface low located between Spain the Iberian Peninsula and the Balearic Islands focusing a southeasterly south-easterly low-level jet (LLJ).
-The location and the deepening of the slow-evolving surface low has been identified as a key ingredient in focusing the convective activity is a key ingredient in focusing convection over the same area and continuously initiating convective activity convection inside MCSs (Duffourg et al., 2016; Nuissier et al., 2016).
-The Mediterranean Sea supplies moisture - up to 60 % of the total air parcels moisture in previous HPEs according to water budgets of Duffourg and Ducrocq (2013) - and heat to this low-level airflow through evaporation and heat exchange, which both depend on the sea surface temperature (SST).
-Lebeaupin et al. (2006) showed that Thus, abnormally warm SST can destabilize atmospheric lower levels up to 2000-30002-3 m.In some HPEs, the Mediterranean Sea supplied up to 60 % of the total air parcels moisture (Duffourg and Ducrocq, 2013; Duffourg et al., 2018), km above sea level (a.s.l.)
-(Lebeaupin et al., 2006), modulating the intensity of convective precipitation.
+Synoptic situations favouring these HPEs over Languedoc-Roussillon, maritime part of the Occitanie region in southern France (Fig. 1), are now well known.
+At upper levels, a trough extends over the Iberian peninsula in a southeast-northwest orientation.
+This trough is as-

+- 30 sociated with a cold low in the middle and high troposphere and generally entails a diffluent southwesterly flow at upper levels.
+MCSs develop preferentially northwards of a slow-evolving surface low located between Spain and the Balearic Islands focusing a southeasterly low-level jet (LLJ).
+The location and the deepening of the slow-evolving surface low has been identified as a key ingredient in focusing the convective activity over the same area and continuously initiating convective activity inside MCSs (Duffourg et al., 2016; Nuissier et al., 2016).
+The Mediterranean Sea supplies moisture and heat to this low-level airflow - 35 through evaporation and heat exchange, which depend on the sea surface temperature (SST).
+Lebeaupin et al. (2006) showed that abnormally warm SST can destabilize atmospheric lower levels up to 2000-3000 m.
+In some HPEs, the Mediterranean Sea supplied up to 60 % of the total air parcels moisture (Duffourg and Ducrocq, 2013; Duffourg et al., 2018), modulating the intensity of convective precipitation.
 All these ingredients favour a persistent LLJ transporting low-level conditionally unstable air parcels over the Gulf of Lion.

-Several mechanisms are responsible for lifting the this conditionally unstable low-level marine flowwhen it reaches the eoast, triggering convection over the same area.
+Several mechanisms are responsible for lifting the conditionally unstable low-level marine - 40 flow when it reaches the coast, triggering convection over the same area.
 First, the mountainous terrain bordering the Mediterranean shore leads to orographic lifting.
 Secondly, in the lower levels of the atmosphere, low-level mesoscale boundaries, when stationary, can lift air parcels over the same areas.
-These mesoscale boundaries are found in fronts-Such stationary boundaries can be fronts (Trapero et al., 2013), outflow boundaries of cold pools, local convergence lines, mesoscale pressure troughs, among others.
-Lifting mechanisms include mechanical lifting in convergence areas and density departures between air massesthat cause the most buoyant air parcels to ascend.

-The orography-like lifting buoyancy differences between air masses.
-The action of these mesoscale boundaries is combined with the action of the terrain itself (Ducrocq et al., 2008; Duffourg et al., 2018).
-This and explains why large rainfall amounts are observed over the mountains as well as in the Mediterranean plains and over the sea.
+These mesoscale boundaries are found in fronts, outflow boundaries of cold pools, local convergence lines, mesoscale pressure troughs, among others.
+Lifting mechanisms include mechanical lifting in convergence areas and density departures between air masses that cause the most buoyant air parcels to ascend. - The orography-like lifting action of these mesoscale boundaries is combined with the action of the terrain itself (Ducrocq et al., 2008; Duffourg et al., 2018).
+This explains why large rainfall amounts are observed over the mountains as well as in the Mediterranean plains and over the sea.
 These mesoscale boundaries can pre-exist, or being initiated by the first convective cells.
-The idealized study of Bresson et al. (2012) shows that the occurrence of these mesoscale boundaries is dependent on the characteristics of the upstream flow: for example cold pools have been shown to form preferentially when the flow is relatively dry or weak.
-Once initiated, the location and intensity of these features (Duffourg et al., 2018).
-Once convection initiated, the locations of these mesoscale boundaries and the amplitudes of their temperature, humidity, pressure and wind speed gradients can be continuously modified by the MCS thanks to small-scale feedback mechanisms of the convection to the environment (Duffourg et al., 2016).
-Cold pools, which are favoured by a dry or weak upstream low-level flow according to the idealized study of Bresson et al. (2012) over southern France, are affected by such feedback mechanisms.
-In previous HPEs, dry air parcels at altitudes between 1 and 4 km a.s.l., when mixed to precipitation of the MCS, were humidified and cooled through evaporation processes, forming vigorous downdraughts resulting in the formation or maintenance of cold pools (Ducrocq et al., 2008; Duffourg et al., 2018).
+The idealized study of Bresson et al. (2012) shows that the occurrence of these mesoscale boundaries is dependent on the characteristics of the upstream flow: for example cold pools have been shown to form preferentially when the flow is relatively - 50 dry or weak.
+Once initiated, the location and intensity of these features can be continuously modified by the MCS thanks to small-scale feedback mechanisms of the convection to the environment (Duffourg et al., 2016).